Peacock (2010 film): Plot

 One night, a young mother, Maggie (Elliot Page) appears at John's house, looking for him.
-She has been receiving checks from John's mother, who died a year ago, to support her and her two-year-old son's living.
+She has been receiving checks from John's mother, who died a year ago, to support her and her two-year-old son.
 She wants to move out of the town with her son Jake (Flynn Milligan) in order to seek new opportunities, but is unable to procure the funds to do so.
 She comes to John's house to ask for money, but he just goes upstairs and becomes Emma.
 Not knowing Emma, Maggie feels bad, and Emma drives her home, to her trailer.
 There, it is revealed that Jake is, in fact, Jake Skillpa, the son of John and Maggie.
 Emma suggests that Maggie move into Fanny's women shelter, but she refuses, citing that the women there are "unambitious."

 John then visits Maggie at the shelter, agreeing to give her a ride to Madison, as well as just over $1000, his savings at the bank.
 Emma offers Maggie a job at the bank, in an attempt to keep Maggie in Peacock.
 John asks Maggie to meet him at the local motel at 11pm that night to collect the money.
 Emma seduces a man at the bar that night, and leads him to the motel room that John had arranged.
 She beats the man unconscious, lays him on the bed, and sets the motel on fire as Maggie comes to meet John.
 Emma, long gone, gets to feign the death of her "husband."

 When the rally takes place, Emma shuts herself in her home, ignoring the attendees.
 She gives the money to Maggie, telling her to leave because it is not safe here in Peacock, as well as trying to prevent the abuse that she herself had endured.
 The film ends with Maggie holding Jake over her shoulder as they walk down the porch steps, with Jake waving a childhood toy of John's that Emma had given him and Emma barring herself in her home.